Children’s fundraising ideas

 What can kids make to give to charity?

-Children have many options when it comes to crafting items for charity.
-The best kid-friendly fundraiser ideas often involve getting kids to use their creativity for good, like designing T-shirts or baking tasty treats.
+Kids have plenty of options when it comes to crafting items for charity.
+Some of the best kid-friendly fundraiser ideas tap into their creativity, like designing t-shirts or baking tasty treats to sell at bake sales or fundraising events.

 What are the most popular fundraising ideas for kids?